 - Johnson, L. Martha Washingtonians or Ladies’ Temperance Benevolent Society.
 NY: Saxton & Miles, 1843.

 At this point you know much more about Martha Washingtonians than most people.
-So congratulations!
+So kudos!